Seaview Wastewater Treatment Plant

 - Installation of the final community odour monitor to be completed

-- Complete and commission the new milliscreen odour treatment system
+- Complete second stage of testing for the new milliscreen odour treatment system

-- Install and commission new Milliscreen and Biofilter fans (delayed due to manufacturing delays)
+- Install and commission second Milliscreen and Biofilter fans

 Resource consents